nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “While vulnerability scanners flag **potential issues**, penetration testing goes further by **exploiting those issues** to simulate real-world attacks.
 I use tools like **Burp Suite, Metasploit, Nmap**, and follow standards like **PTES** to guide testing.
 A vulnerability scanner tells you **what could go wrong**, but pentesting shows **how bad it can get**.”

----

-✅ Next Question:
-**Q43.
-What Tools Do You Use for Penetration Testing?** (We’ll break this down tool-by-tool with real examples).
-Shall we proceed?

-Excellent, Nitin!
-Let’s now dive into one of the **most critical and practical interview questions**:

----

 ### ❓ **Q43.
 What Tools Do You Use for Penetration Testing?**